-BraunAbility Partners with Diversity and Inclusion Thought Leaders
+BraunAbility Partners with Diversity and Inclusion in the Workplace Thought Leaders

-BraunAbility's Drive for Inclusion program is all about building toward a more mobility-inclusive society, whether that's parking abuce awareness or disability employment inclusion.
-In the last two days JP Morgan Chase and Microsoft both joined BraunAbility on different disability inclusion efforts.
+BraunAbility's Drive for Inclusion program is all about building toward a more mobility-inclusive society, whether that's parking abuse awareness or disability employment inclusion.
+JP Morgan Chase and Microsoft both joined BraunAbility on different disability inclusion efforts.

-Jim Sinocchi, Head of Disability Inclusion at JP Morgan Chase (and a 3 x BraunAbility customer!), joined BraunAbility CEO Staci Kroon yesterday for a disability employment discussion attended by business and nonprofit leaders in the Indianapolis area.
-The Q&A session touched on the benefits of hiring people with disabilities as well as the challenges of getting in front of the right candidates.
+Jim Sinocchi, Head of Disability Inclusion at JP Morgan Chase (and a 3x BraunAbility customer!), joined BraunAbility CEO Staci Kroon for a disability employment discussion attended by business and nonprofit leaders in the Indianapolis area.
+The Q&A session touched on the benefits of hiring people with disabilities as well as the challenges of getting job applications in front of the right candidates.